 It is common knowledge that no print bed is ever 100% level.
 They all seem to have high or low spots that are hardly noticeable in the beginning.
 But through use and temperature changes, the print bed will become more uneven.

 If the nozzle is too close to the print bed, the melted filament may not be able to be extruded.
-But if it does extrude, the Z-offset will not be at the optimum level, and problems will follow.
+Even if it does extrude, the Z-offset will not be at the optimum level, and problems will follow.
 The nozzle will literally squish the heated filament onto the print bed and will deform the print.
-To remedy this situation, you will have to increase the Z-offset.
+To remedy this situation, you will have to increase the distance between the nozzle and the printing surface.

 A general way to check the Z-offset is by using a standard piece of A4 paper.
 Simply slide it between the print bed and the nozzle, and it should pass through without getting stuck.
 Once you have established that the nozzle is too close to the print bed, you need to make adjustments.
 The adjustments need to be made in very small increments until you reach the desired Z-offset.